Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Introduction

-\textbf{Other Related Literature} \; To address the challenge of superalignment~\citep{openai_superalignment}, a growing body of research has built upon the initial W2SG work by \cite{burns2023w2s}, which empirically investigates the properties of W2SG~\citep{shin2024weak,yang2024super,goel2025great,yao2025understanding}, and the potential of this paradigm on other tasks~\citep{guo2024vision,yang-etal-2024-weak} or scenarios~\citep{pawelczyk2024generalizing,zhou2025weak}.
-Additionally, various techniques are also developed to enhance the strong model's performance in W2SG, such as \cite{lyu2024macpo,ye2025iterative,lang2025debate,agrawal2024ensemw2s,sang2024improving,liu2024co,cui2024bayesian}.
-Although these methods show promising results, they often require additional weak models or involve complex computational procedures, leading to significant time and space overhead.
-In parallel, theoretical understanding of W2SG mainly focuses on whether it occurs, i.e., under what circumstances will the strong student outperform the weak teacher.
-From the perspective of a general definition of adversarial robustness, W2SG is proved to arise under appropriate data neighborhood conditions that enable weak supervision error correction~\citep{lang2024theoretical} or sufficient overlap between easy and hard patterns that allow weak supervision to guide the student in learning challenging features~\citep{shin2024weak}.
-Under Gaussian data assumptions, the theoretical foundations of W2SG are rigorously characterized through several frameworks: model and distribution shift~\citep{ildiz2025highdimensional}, benign overfitting~\citep{wu2024provable}, transfer learning~\citep{somerstep2025transfer} and intrinsic dimension~\citep{dong2025discrepancies}.
-Further theoretical insights are established through representation analysis~\citep{xue2025representations} and random feature model~\citep{medvedev2025weak}.
+\textbf{Other Related Literature.} \; To address the challenge of superalignment~\citep{openai_superalignment}, a growing body of research has built upon \cite{burns2023w2s}, which empirically investigates the properties of W2SG~\citep{shin2024weak,yang2024super,goel2025great,yao2025understanding}, and the potential of this paradigm on other tasks~\citep{guo2024vision,yang-etal-2024-weak} or scenarios~\citep{pawelczyk2024generalizing,zhou2025weak}.
+Additionally, various techniques are also developed to enhance the strong model's performance in W2SG, such as \citep{lyu2024macpo,ye2025iterative,lang2025debate,agrawal2024ensemw2s,sang2024improving,liu2024co,cui2024bayesian,somerstep2025limitations}.
+Although these methods show promising results, they often require additional weak models or involve complex computations, leading to significant time and space overhead.
+In parallel, theoretical understanding of W2SG mainly focuses on whether it occurs, i.e., under what circumstances the strong student outperforms the weak teacher..
+From the perspective of a general definition of adversarial robustness, W2SG arises under appropriate data neighborhood conditions that enable weak supervision error correction~\citep{lang2024theoretical} or sufficient overlap between easy and hard patterns that allow weak supervision to guide the student in learning challenging features~\citep{shin2024weak}.
+Under Gaussian data assumptions, the theoretical foundations of W2SG are rigorously characterized through several frameworks: model and distribution shift~\citep{ildiz2025highdimensional}, transfer learning~\citep{somerstep2025transfer} and intrinsic dimension~\citep{dong2025discrepancies}.
+Further theoretical insights are established through representation analysis~\citep{xue2025representations}, feature learning~\citep{wu2024provable,oh2025from,moniri2025mechanisms} and random feature model~\citep{medvedev2025weak}.